synzen/MonitoRSS-Web/CONTRIBUTING.md

 **The issue tracker is only for technical support, bug reports and enhancement suggestions.
 If you have a question, please ask it in the [Discord server](https://discord.gg/pudv7Rx) instead of opening an issue.**

-If you wish to contribute to the Discord.RSS-Web, feel free to fork the repository and submit a pull request.
+If you wish to contribute to the MonitoRSS-Web, feel free to fork the repository and submit a pull request.
 ESLint and StandardJS are used to enforce a consistent coding style, so having that set up in your editor of choice is a great boon to your development process.

 All development happens on dev branches.